-In the last 24 months we have been shocked by a path breaking crisis.
-Several pre established thoughts and ideas have been challenged by reality.
+In the last 24 months we have been shocked by a ground breaking crisis.
+Several pre conceived views and ideas have been challenged by reality.

-It is now common sense to say that emerging markets are no longer what they used to be.
+It is now commonsense to say that emerging markets are no longer what they used to be.
 They now constitute the primary driver for economic growth and have become major players in financial markets.
-While this has been recognized with the constitution of the G20 and the Financial Stability Board, the complexity and heterogeneity of emerging markets and economies will still require
+While this has been recognized with the constitution of the G-20 and the Financial Stability Board, the complexity and heterogeneity of emerging markets and economies will still require some more effort in terms of the inclusion of various jurisdictions in the international financial and economic debate.
+IOSCO is once again in the forefront of that effort with its new strategic direction.

 But the crisis has not only shifted power to emerging markets, it has also challenged thoughts and ideas about how individuals, markets and the economy work.
-Fully assessing this is one of the most difficult and challenging efforts of this time for having a regulation that promote safer financial markets without hampering socially useful innovation.
+Fully assessing this is one of the most difficult and challenging tasks at this time for having regulation that promotes safer financial markets without hampering socially useful innovation.

-Risks in financial markets have shown to be less evident than what we thought.
+Risks in financial markets have been shown to be less evident than what we thought.
 Risk transfer mechanisms we thought we understood work only imperfectly and the aggregation of individual risks is an extremely tricky task.

-Indeed, risks of particular instruments, risks in particular markets and systemic risk, are much closer than what we thought.
-And that means that securities regulators need to review their role with financial stability and systemic risk as background.
+Indeed, risks of particular instruments, risks in particular markets and systemic risk, are much closer previously thought.
+And that means that securities regulators need to review their role with regard to financial stability and systemic risk as background.

-This, of course, does not mean that we should

-compete with Central Banks or prudential regulators.
-The lesson we need to take out of this exercise is that financial markets workings, its regulations or the market segment we do not regulate, its supervision, the products that are designed and distributed, the products that are not regulated, the way financial products are traded, the expectations investors have, the information disclosed that affect such process of expectations creation, all of this have far from obvious systemic risk implications.
+This, of course, does not mean that we should compete with Central Banks or prudential regulators.
+The lesson we need to take from this exercise is that the functioning of financial markets, its regulations, the market segments we do not regulate, its supervision, the products that are designed and distributed, the products that are not regulated, the way financial products are traded, the expectations investors have, the information disclosed that affect such process of expectations creation, all of these have far from obvious systemic risk implications.

-Beyond conventional policy tools such as interest rate changes, Central Banks have shown to be available for using various types of unconventional policy tools when facing extreme circumstances.

-Those unconventional policy tools remain either in

-universe of money supply management, such as

-quantitative easing, or in the banking regulation, such as risk based capital requirements.
+Beyond conventional policy tools such as interest rate changes, Central Banks have shown they are open to using various types of unconventional policy tools when facing extreme circumstances.
+Those unconventional policy tools remain either in the realm of money supply management, such as quantitative easing, or in that of banking regulation, such as risk based capital requirements.

-But as financial markets also show their capacity to destabilize an economy, we found ourselves with limited policy instruments available.
+But as financial markets also showed their capacity to destabilize an economy, we found ourselves with limited policy instruments available.
 In part this is due to the fact that for most financial regulators financial stability and systemic risk was not perceived to be under their remit.
 But it is.

 Therefore we need to find policy instruments beyond the conventional limits of traditional financial regulation.
 The crisis illustrates we need unconventional policy tools but we have no clear views of which those instruments are, when and how should they be applied.
-We eventually know that markets are often driven by animal spirits, by irrational exuberance, and while sometimes that can be due to factors external to markets, such as a too expansionary monetary policy, we have learnt in recent years that human rationality assumptions embedded in neoclassical economic theory is largely to strict.
-We need an exercise of humility and recognize various limitations to individual's rationality, as it has been discussed by the growing behavioural finance literature.
+We eventually know that markets are often driven by animal spirits or by irrational exuberance and while sometimes that can be due to factors external to markets, such as a too expansionary monetary policy, we have learnt in recent years that human rationality assumptions embedded in neoclassical economic theory is largely to strict.
+We need an exercise in humility and must recognize various limitations to individual's rationality, as it has been discussed by the growing body of literature in behavioural finance.